-Navigation to the NewSchool of Architecture and Design Catalog on www.newschoolarch.edu is found by selecting Academics on the menu bar and from there click on the Academic Catalog section.
-The exact link for the catalog is: http://newschoolarch.edu/academics/academic-catalog/ Additional items including faculty and staff information and financial aid department contact information is available on the NewSchool website at www.newschoolarch.edu.
-Current plans for improvements to academic programs described at the following link here.
+Navigation to the NewSchool of Architecture & Design Catalog on www.newschoolarch.edu is found by selecting Academics on the menu bar and from there click on the Academic Catalog section.
+The exact link for the catalog is: http://newschoolarch.edu/academics/academic-catalog/.
+Additional items including faculty and staff information and financial aid department contact information is available on the NewSchool website at www.newschoolarch.edu.

 Financial Aid Information